Achi054/dotnet-project-template/README.md

+## Synopsis
-## The repository contains the ASP .Net API folder and file template for clean code.
+The repository contains the ASP .Net API folder and file template for clean code.

 ## File Structure
 - src